papac/e-commerce-app/readme.md

 ## E Commerce App

-This is e-commerce-app exemple make with [Bow Framework](https://github.com/bowphp) and Live.
+This is e-commerce-app exemple make with [Bow Framework](https://github.com/bowphp) and Many Love.